 - Your foreign banks’ names and addresses

 - The type of account – bank, securities, or other

 - Your foreign bank account number for each account

 - The maximum balance of your foreign financial account during the year, converted to US dollars

-How and When Do You File?
+How and When Do You File The FBAR Form?